oOtroyOo/genshin-fps-unlock/README.md

  - Use Visual Studio 2022 Community Edition to compile

  ### Cross Compiling on GNU/Linux
- You need [dotnet-8 SDK for Linux](https://dotnet.microsoft.com/en-us/download/dotnet) for .NET apps and x86_64-w64-mingw32 tool-chain for compiling the [[UnlockerStub/dllmain.cpp]] to ddl.
+ You need [dotnet-8 SDK for Linux](https://dotnet.microsoft.com/en-us/download/dotnet) for .NET apps and x86_64-w64-mingw32 tool-chain for compiling the UnlockerStub to dll.
 Take Debian as an example, `apt install mingw-w64` installs the MinGW tool-chain.
 Finally, use `make` to build.

  ## Usage
  - Make sure you have the [.NET Desktop Runtime 8.0.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.0-windows-x64-installer) (Usually it should come installed)